API automation can help you to take a product-led approach to your APIs that gets you to market faster while keeping your developers happy.

 Automating API management can support you to level up your API strategy through enhanced consistency, reduced risk and time savings.
 There are two types of automation paradigms:

-- Imperative API automation – this is a step-by-step approach, where you define each step of the process.
+- Imperative API automation – you define each step of the process.
 Many platforms support imperative automation and developers use it widely.

-- Declarative API automation – this is a simple approach where you let your chosen automation tool know what you want to achieve, then leave the tool to deliver.
+- Declarative API automation – you tell your chosen automation tool what to achieve, then leave the tool to deliver.
 You can build the automation into your CI/CD pipeline as part of a GitOps-centric approach to API management.

 Benefits of API automation

-Any enterprise undergoing a digital transformation process is likely to benefit from API automation.
-It can contribute to enhanced engineering efficiency, enabling developers to focus on innovation and customer satisfaction instead of manually repeating tasks.
+As a result, developers can focus on innovation and customer satisfaction instead of manually repeating tasks.

 API tasks to consider automating